-3.2.
+23.2.
 Step 2:

-A hole is drilled into the top cover of the cell to allow the electrical feedthrough of the heater from the inside to the outside of the cell.
+Unroll the separators and the electrodes to insert the heater.A hole is drilled into the top cover of the cell to allow the electrical feedthrough of the heater from the inside to the outside of the cell.

-3.3.
+23.3.
 Step 3:

+Locate the heater on the last wrap of electrode.
+The heater is placed between the outermost negative and positive electrodes for the cell (see Figures 3, 4 and 5).

+Avoid unrolling a larger part of the jelly roll, since this can lead to damage of the jelly roll.
+Use an outer stack in case of stacked layers.

+Figure 3 Example of heater location inside the cylindrical cell